OCA/OpenUpgrade/openerp/openupgrade/doc/source/format.rst

     * A new model is introduced.
 Copy all access data from the access csv and security rules xml files and load them in your script.
-Also copy any other data that may be introduced in this release of OpenERP.
+Also copy any other data that may be introduced in this release of Odoo.
 This may have consequences for other modules' migration scripts.
 TODO: create an overview of new or renamed modules.